 In Canada, teens can be held responsible for crimes they commit as of age 12.
-This does not mean they will end up in jail.
-The youth criminal system tries as much as possible to avoid putting teens through a criminal court trial.
+This does not mean they will be incarcerated.
+The youth criminal system tries as much as possible to avoid putting teens through a trial.

 If your minor child was caught by the police and is suspected of committing a crime, read this article.
 You will learn what the law says.

-The law treats teens suspected of crimes differently than adults.
 They must still pay for their actions but not in the same way as adults.
-The law encourages teens suspected of crimes to go back to the community.
+The law encourages teens suspected of crimes to go back to the community and repair harm done to victims.
 The law also tries to avoid putting them through a full criminal court case.
 But in some situations, a teen might have to go to court.

 What happens after teens are caught by the police depends on their situations and the seriousness of the crimes they are accused of.